EranK123/Ex2/README.md

 *load*-  reads the json file given by the function and initializes the data to a graph.
 Returning true if successful, false if not.

+For each function defined in the main classes Graph and GraphAlgo we will make a test in Junit.
+We will create a graph and test all the functions.
+The testers are extremely useful to check the functions on the go, so we can check each method before using it in other functions.